vician/slinked/README.md

 Optional parameter h define hostname where (and only where) the rule are applied.

 Optional parameter t define type of "linking" where
-- s is symbolic link
+- s is symbolic link (default option)
-- l is hard link
+- l is hard link (applied only on files)
 - c is manual copy

 Multiple "target lines" are allowed.

+Configuration files can contain comments - begging with char # in the begging of the comment line.

+See example file `slinked.sh.sln`.

+## Usage:
+usage: slinked.sh [-l link_type] [-d] [-f] [-t] [-h] [-r] -l link_type Set link_type as default type of linking instead of standard symlinking -d debuging mode
+  -f force mode
+  -t testing mode
+  -r restore the origin files
+  -h print help

 @todo
 - global configuration for linking in one file